jimvella/java-rpm-example/README.md

 The implementation follows the [Fedora wiki](https://fedoraproject.org/wiki/Packaging:SysVInitScript)

 ####Start on boot
-A linux service will be registered with the start on boot system `chkconfig`, such that the administrator can configure whether a service should start on boot on not through the OS's service management interface. i.e.
+A linux service will be registered with the 'start on boot' system `chkconfig`, such that the administrator can configure whether a service should start on boot on not through the OS's service management interface. i.e.

     #enable start on boot